-The types of liveaboard boats are many and varied.
-People have been known to live aboard almost anything that floats.
+There are many types of boats in all sizes and shapes that can make a good liveaboard home.
+People have been known to live aboard almost anything that floats including rafts.
 The allure of life afloat is thousands of years old.

 All of this space is a disadvantage, however, in boat handling because of the windage caused by the tall deck house and hull.